 You gain a level when you kill a monster, or when a card says that you do.
 You can also sell Items to buy levels (see Items).

 You lose a level when a card says you do.
-Your Level can never go below 1.
-However, your combat strength can be negative if you get hit by a Curse or have an Ichor tossed at you.
+Your Level can never go below l.
+However, your combat strength can be negative, if you get hit by a Curse or suffer some other kind of penalty.